Outdoor lawn games and backyard games are extremely versatile, appeal to groups of all ages and can be played anywhere.

 A good sturdy rope is kind of spendy but it'll make your games a heck of a lot more fun.
 Check out this 50' rope from Amazon.

 Ever heard of Squareball??
 It sounds like a ball!
 (Get it?
-"Ball"??)
+"Ball"??
+Okay, okay, it was a lame joke.)
 Nathan sent me this link: www.originalsquareball.blogspot.com.
 Check it out for pictures, rules and more information.